+Emergency/crisis intervention policy and procedure must also define emergency situations and the responsibilities of key staff are identified; there must be a procedure in place for training staff to respond to emergencies; and these procedures must be discussed with the PLWH during the orientation process.
 In urgent, non-life-threatening circumstances, an appointment will be scheduled within twenty-four (24) hours.
 If service cannot be provided within this time frame, the agency will offer to refer the PLWH to another organization that can provide the requested services.
 2.3 Services Requiring Licensed Personnel • License documented in the personnel Counselors must possess the following qualifications: Licensed Mental Health Practitioner by the State of Texas • Staff interviews document compliance.
 (LCSW, LMSW, LPC, PhD, Licensed Clinical Psychologist or LMFT as authorized to provide mental health therapy in the relevant practice setting by their licensing authority).
 Bilingual English/Spanish licensed mental health practitioners must be available to serve monolingual Spanish-speaking PLWH.
 2.4 Supervisor Qualifications Clinical supervision qualifications Supervision is provided by a clinical supervisor qualified by documented in personnel file. the State of Texas.
 The agency shall ensure that the Supervisor shall, at a minimal, be a State licensed Masterslevel professional (e.g. LPC, LCSW, LMSW, LMFT, PhD, and Licensed Clinical Psychologist) qualified under applicable State licensing standards to provide supervision to the supervisee.
-2.5 Family Counseling Experience Work experience documented in Professional counselors must have two years' experience personnel file with exceptions to in family counseling if providing services to families. work experience noted.
-2.6 Staff Orientation and Education Completion of orientation Orientation must be provided to all staff providing direct documented in personnel file. services to patients within ninety (90) working days of Completion of training requirements documented in personnel file employment, including at a minimum: Materials for training and continuing Referral for crisis intervention policy/procedures education (agendas, handouts, etc.) Standards of Care are on file.
-Confidentiality Consumer Rights and Responsibilities Consumer abuse and neglect reporting policies and procedures Professional Ethics Emergency and safety procedures Data Management and record keeping; to include documenting in ARIES (or CPCDMS if applicable) Staff participating in the direct provision of services to patients must satisfactorily complete all appropriate continuing education units (CEUs) based on license requirement for each licensed mental health practitioner.
+2.5 Family Counseling Experience Work experience documented in Professional counselors must have two years' experience personnel file with exceptions to work experience noted. in family counseling if providing services to families.
+2.6 Staff Orientation and Education Completion of orientation Orientation must be provided to all staff providing direct documented in personnel file. services to patients within ninety (90) working days of Completion of training requirements employment, including at a minimum: documented in personnel file Referral for crisis intervention policy/procedures Materials for training and continuing education (agendas, handouts, etc.) Standards of Care are on file.
+Confidentiality Consumer Rights and Responsibilities Consumer abuse and neglect reporting policies and procedures